ALM-Rangers/Folder-Management-Extension/src/FolderManagement/overview.md

 ## Create folders without cloning ##

-In Visual Studio Online you can add, edit, and delete files right from the web.
+In Visual Studio Team Services you can add, edit, and delete files right from the web.
 However, if you need to add files or move existing files to a new folder, you must clone (or check out) the source repository locally, make the change, and commit it back to the server.
 With this extension you can now quickly create a folder right from the web.
 This is especially useful for non-developers used to working in the web.

 ![Create a new folder](images/image1.png)